Ricardosgeral/relier/README.md

 **Additional notes:**

-- The file [*inputs.ini*](https://github.com/Ricardosgeral/LerAS/blob/master/inputs.ini) is updated,
-with the options chosen by the user in the touchscreen, once the server begins to record data.
+- If the user changes the parameters in the interactive way, [*inputs.ini*](https://github.com/Ricardosgeral/LerAS/blob/master/inputs.ini) will updated, will be updated with those selections, once the server begins to record data (green start button is pressed).
 - Note that the parameters in the file will not appear always in the same order!
 However, they always appear in there respective sections.
 That is, for example, the parameter *interval* will always appear in section [settings].